-The Department may calculate NV based on a sale to an affiliated party only if it is satisfied that the price to the affiliated party is comparable to the price at which sales are made to parties not affiliated with the exporter or producer, i.e., sales were made at arm's-length prices.26 The Department excludes home market sales to affiliated customers that are not made at arm's-length prices from our margin analysis because the Department considered them to be outside the ordinary course of trade.27
+Commerce may calculate NV based on a sale to an affiliated party only if it is satisfied that the price to the affiliated party is comparable to the price at which sales are made to parties not affiliated with the exporter or producer, i.e., sales were made at arm's-length prices.
+Commerce excludes home market sales to affiliated customers that are not made at arm's-length prices from our margin analysis because Commerce considered them to be outside the ordinary course of trade.

-During the POR, Shing Yang made less than five percent of its sales of certain circular welded carbon steel pipes and tubes in the home market to affiliated parties.28 Consequently, we tested these sales to ensure that they were made at arm's-length prices, in accordance with 19 CFR 351.403(c).
+During the POR, Shin Yang made less than five percent of its sales of certain circular welded carbon steel pipes and tubes in the home market to affiliated parties.
+Consequently, we tested these sales to ensure that they were made at arm's-length prices, in accordance with 19 CFR 351.403(c).
 In addition to comparing sales at the same level of trade, the test adjusts affiliated and unaffiliated party prices for numerous differences relating to the sales.
 The adjustments account for, among other things, differences in packing expenses, movement expenses from the original place of shipment, discounts and rebates, and selling expenses that relate directly to the sale at issue.
-While the Department's questionnaire specifically requests information pertaining to a number of adjustments, it also allows for responding companies to claim additional adjustments for other expenses relating to the sales at issue.
-Thus, provided that a respondent has accurately reported its claimed differences in circumstances of sale, along with other
+While Commerce's questionnaire specifically requests information pertaining to a number of adjustments, it also allows for responding companies to claim additional adjustments for other expenses relating to the sales at issue.
+Thus, provided that a respondent has accurately reported its claimed differences in circumstances of sale, along with other expenses and price adjustments relating to the reported sales, the arm's-length test will account for such differences between sales to affiliates and non-affiliates.
+Pursuant to 19 CFR 351.403(c) and, in accordance with Commerce's practice, where the price to that affiliated party was, on average, within a range of 98 to 102 percent of the price of the same or comparable merchandise sold to the unaffiliated

-22 See 19 CFR 351.412(c)(2).
+See 19 CFR 351.403(c).

-23 See Shin Yang's November 22, 2016, submission, at 74-75.
+See Shin Yang September 12, 2017 AQR, submission, at 2-3 and Exhibit 1.